tanius/openscad-models/README.md

     Special care was taken to create a design that results in a usable, fast preview mode in OpenSCAD, to allow an interactive development process.
 This was done by using a very fast thread generation library (`revolve2.scad`) and preferring extrusion to `difference()` operations, because it is much faster.

-* **Usage.** To use this design, add filter material from a surgical mask or similar in between the two parts, with a good amount of overlap so that it covers also the thread section.
-Screw the parts together.
-The filter material is meant to be captured in between the inner and outer thread, which holds it in place and tightens it against the filter holder.

 * **Customizing.** You need to use OpenSCAD for parametrizing this design.
 The Thingiverse customizer app does not work because it expects a single `.scad` file but this design also includes another file `revolve2.scad`.

-* **3D printing.** The initial parameters for the MP-5 compatible outward filter result in a part that is 3D printable without supports.
-As long as your chosen parameters for part radii and for `cone_section_truncate_angle` do not result in an overhang of >45° of the central cone section wall, the part is printable without supports.
-All threads use 45° flank angles for printability, and the clip ring adjusts itself to the inclination so that no overhang exceeds 45°.

-**Parameters.** All measures are in millimeters.
-All angles are in degrees.
+Available parameters (all measures in mm, all angles in degrees):

 * `quality`: Render quality.
 Influences segments per degree for circular shapes.
 * `scene_content`: What to show.
 Options are: "body only", "cap only", "both (cap opened)", "both (cap closed one turn)", "both (cap closed)".